Enroll in this course

 - Define systems of care

-AHA ACLS Provider Course Completion Card, Valid for two years
+ACLS Course Completion E-Card Valid for 2 years.

 The Advanced Cardiovascular Life Support (ACLS) Provider Course is designed for healthcare providers who either direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
 Through didactic instruction and active participation in simulated cases, the student will enhance their skills in the recognition and intervention of cardiopulmonary arrest, immediate post arrest, acute dysrhythmia, stroke, and acute coronary syndromes.

-ACLS EDU provides onsite & classroom American Heart Association BLS, ACLS, PALS, NRP cert and recert courses.
+ACLS EDU provides online, onsite, blended and classroom American Heart Association First Aid, CPR, AED, BLS, ACLS, PALS certification and recertification courses.